ishatemsalem/CS4Project/GithubGuide.md

 8. [Safe Sandbox (Branches)](#8-safe-sandbox-branches)

 ### 1. First-Time Setup
-- nazzelo github desktop w e3melo login
+- download github desktop and login
 - go to `File > Clone repository...`
-- click the **URL** tab and paste our link (e.g., `https://github.com/ishatemsalem/CSEN401-Team203.git`)
+- click the **URL** tab and paste our link `https://github.com/ishatemsalem/CSEN401-Team203.git`
 - choose ur exact eclipse workspace in the local path (like `C:\Users\ishatemsalem\eclipse-workspace\CSEN401-Team203`). clone it
 - to link it in eclipse: `File > Import > General > Existing Projects into Workspace`, select the folder, hit finish
 - CRITICAL: Ensure JDK 21: In Eclipse, go to Window > Preferences > Java > Installed JREs.
 Law JDK 21 msh mawgoud, click Add > Standard VM > Directory w dawwar 3ala el folder beta3 JDK 21.
 Check the box gambo 3ashan yeb2a el default.
 - Bardo double-check Window > Preferences > Java > Compiler w et2akked en el "Compiler compliance level" is set to 21.

 ### 2. The Daily Start (Pulling)
-awal ma tefta7 el PC te3mel keda. **never write code without checking this first**
+awal ma tefta7 el PC te3mel keda. **dont write code without checking this first**
 - open github desktop and click **Fetch origin** on top
 - law 7ad mel team rafa3 code gded it changes to **Pull origin**. click it
-- **CRITICAL:** open eclipse, click our project folder w edghat **F5** (Refresh). law neseit eclipse will literally overwrite their new code with ur cached files
+- **CRITICAL:** open eclipse, click our project folder w click **F5** (Refresh). law neseit eclipse will literally overwrite their new code with ur cached files

 ### 3. The Daily Finish (Saving)
 khalast shoghl? time to save
 - look at the **Changes** panel on the left in the app. green = added lines, red = deleted
-- check the boxes for the files u actually finished (masalan `Dasher.java`). uncheck any half baked stuff
+- check the boxes for the files u actually finished (mathalan `Dasher.java`). uncheck any half baked stuff
 - ekteb summary wade7 in the bottom left (like *"implemented Dasher momentum"*)
 - click **Commit to main** then **Push origin** at the top. ur unfinished stuff stays safe locally on ur PC for tmrw